 Profits from Unmilled Rice are versatile, with a 10% chance to gain extra Unmilled Rice when harvesting Rice Shoots.
 The Help Wanted board may also request Unmilled Rice, providing an extra 90 gold and 150 friendship points.
 Notably, planting Unmilled Rice doesn’t require additional watering for subsequent crops, saving resources.

-- Easily acquired through Rice Shoots.
+• Easily acquired through Rice Shoots.

-- Water-saving feature for the planted tile.
+• Water-saving for planted tile.

 11. Blue Jazz

-Blue Jazz is one of the most profitable crops you can plant in the spring season of Stardew Valley.
+This spring crop is one of the most profitable crops you can plant in the spring season of Stardew Valley.
 You can grow it out of Jazz Seeds, which you can buy from stores throughout Stardew Valley.
 The best stores to buy Jazz Seeds from are Pierre’s General Store, which sells them for 30 gold, and JojaMart, which sells them for 37 gold.

-- Blue Jazz does not have the best energy yield.
+• Not the best energy yield.

 10. Coffee Bean

-- Coffee Beans can be harvested in both Spring and Summer.
+• Harvestable in both Spring and Summer.

 9. Tulip Bulb

 Furthermore, Tulip Bulbs also grow really fast.
 You can get them for 20 or 25 gold; they will fully bloom in 6 days.
 You can get about 30 to 60 gold if you want to sell them.
-We recommend that you prominently grow these for gifting.
+I recommend that you prominently grow these for gifting.
 You can gift these to anybody you want, but Evelyn especially loves them.
 Also, keep in mind that there are some villages that outright hate these flowers.
 These are Sebastian, Clint, and George.

 8. Garlic